InfuseAI/primehub-site/docs/getting-started-admin.md

 title: Administration
 ---

-## 🌟PrimeHub v3.0
+## 🌟PrimeHub v3

-From **PrimeHub v3.0**, administration features are performed on `Admin Portal` which is independent from **User Portal** now.
-Please check Admin Portal section below if you come from PrimeHub v2.x or just skip to guides if you are newcomers.
+From **PrimeHub v3**, administration features are performed on `Admin Portal` which is independent from **User Portal**.
+Please check changes below if you come from PrimeHub v2.x or just skip to guides if you are newcomers.

 ## Admin Portal

 ![](assets/v3-admin-portal_v31.png)

+### Changes from PrimeHub v2.x

 + Then entrance of **Admin Portal**.
 See [Access Admin Portal](quickstart/login-portal-admin).